MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 ### getPreviousViableDate

-Return the previous viable date of a timex expression based on a date and an optionally specified timezone.
+Return the previous viable date of a timex expression based on the current date and an optionally specified timezone.

 ```
 getPreviousViableDate(<timexString>, <timezone>?)